 Impacts to soils under Alternative 3 would be similar to those under Alternative 1.
-Alternative 3 would disturb approximately 1,086,800 ft2 of soil, or approximately 144,000 ft2 less than Alternative 1 and 103,000 ft2 less than Alternative 2.
+Alternative 3 would disturb approximately $1,086,800 \text{ ft}^2$ of soil, or approximately $144,000 \text{ ft}^2$ less than Alternative 1 and $103,000 \text{ ft}^2$ less than Alternative 2.

 The Proposed Action Alternatives would have no or negligible adverse impacts to geology and topography at Davis-Monthan AFB.
-Potential impacts to soils would be expected to be short term and would be limited to the construction period and until post-construction landscaping is complete.
-When considered in conjunction with other past, present, and reasonably foreseeable environmental trends and planned actions at Davis-Monthan AFB, no significant cumulative effects to earth resources would be expected to occur with implementation of the Proposed Action.
+Potential impacts to soils are expected to be short term and limited to the construction period and until post-construction landscaping is complete.
+When considered in conjunction with other past, present, and reasonably foreseeable environmental trends and planned actions at Davis-Monthan AFB, no significant cumulative effects to earth resources are expected to occur with implementation of the Proposed Action.